LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/role-based-access/_index.md

     <input type="submit" class="btn btn-primary" value="Register" />
 ```

-Now someone can successfully register as a different user type with
+Now when someone checks the option for "I am an event organizer", their user
-`ROLE_ORGANIZER` set.
+type for `ROLE_ORGANIZER` is set.

 In the next section, we will add security annotations to the controllers to
 limit access depending on user role.